Roadside memorial: History and practice

 Roadside memorials have been erected around the world for centuries.
 Their legality varies from country to country.

 Australia

+Accounts of roadside memorials in Australia exist as early as 1908, when, what was described as "a rough cross near Mount Compass" was erected near where Miss Mabel May May had been thrown from a horse, and subsequently died.
 The number of memorials erected in Australia since 1990 has increased considerably.
 In 2003, it was estimated that one in five road deaths were memorialized at the site of the crash.